Your tenancy gives you rights and responsibilities. Keep to the rules and don't break your tenancy agreement.

-You must give your landlord can get access to the property if repairs are needed.
+You must give your landlord access to the property if repairs are needed.
 Your landlord must give you reasonable notice of this.

 If your landlord or someone acting on their behalf harasses you or tries to make life difficult for you in your home, they may be committing a criminal offence.

 Get advice if your landlord or someone acting on their behalf is harassing you.